Chapter 19: The Tragedy at Ong Thanh 062025

 behind Clark's 1st platoon and his other platoons.
 Those platoons

 brought up the rear.
-According to recorded coordinates they were
+According to the recorded coordinates, they were

 every 500 meters and sent out those idiotic clover leaf patrols.
-I say
+They

-left.
-Terry had "walking artillery fires" dropping shells 500 meters in
+"walking artillery fires" dropping shells 500 meters in front of the

-front of the line of march.
-That too served little purpose.
-Calling for
+line of march.
+That, too, served little purpose.
+Calling for spotter

-Spotter rounds would have assured that the gun crews were readily able
+rounds would have assured that the gun crews were readily able to

 crews, who had to carry heavy ammo and load those big guns.
 The enemy